How Many Miles Is 200m

 Rounding and Precision

 Note that we've rounded the results to three decimal places.
+That's why 12 miles) is often sufficient.
 The level of precision you need will depend on the context.
-For everyday purposes, rounding to two decimal places (0.12 miles) is often sufficient.
-However, for scientific or engineering applications, you might need more decimal places.
+For everyday purposes, rounding to two decimal places (0.Even so, for scientific or engineering applications, you might need more decimal places.

 Beyond 200 Meters: Extending the Conversion